-Estey-Burtt B and Baldwin C (2014, forthcoming) Storied lives, storied ethics.
+Estey-Burtt B and Baldwin C (2014) Storied lives, storied ethics.
 In, Downs, M and Bowers B eds Excellence in dementia care, 2nd ed.
 Maidenhead: Open University Press.

 Baldwin C and Estey-Burtt B (2013) The ethics of caring.
 In, Thomas A and Dening T eds.
 The Oxford textbook of old age psychiatry, 5th edition.
 Oxford: Oxford University Press.

 Baldwin C (2011) Personhood, personalism and dementia: A journey of becoming.
 In, Jewell A ed Spirituality and personhood in dementia.
 London: Jessica Kingsley, pp.186-197.